Improv bootcamp will score short films

 “In New York City, if you’re not touring or on a TV show, it’s hard,” he says.
 “Shake a tree and 5,000 saxophonists will fall out.
 There’s not enough work to go around.”

 He now works both in the city and Beacon, where he teaches and gives private lessons (his students range in age from 9 to 67).
 He enjoys teaching at Beacon Music Factory, he says, because “everyone is there because they want to be there; there’s no hyper-competition.
 Fun overrides technical perfection.
 Emotional content is the real spirit of music.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.